Thursday, August 14, 2025

 Do you have a copy of the Indigenous constitution, Historian, declaring which tribes make the best slaves?
 How long are slaves supposed to be enslaved before they are executed in the territories under the slave masters authority?
 Any idea of the menu this week in the Big House?
 Are we cooking neighboring tribes?
 Or are we settling for leftovers?

-The fact is, the Potlatch was eventually outlawed on the west coast because they learned the purpose of this cadastre of art, imagery, and boundary was to record, and a keep record of accounting for the slave-based economy, therefore burning the art, the paintings, the masks, the carvings, the totem poles meant freeing vassals from bondage.
+The fact is, the Potlatch was eventually outlawed on the west coast because they learned the purpose of this cadastre of art, imagery, and boundaries was to record an account of the slave-based economy, therefore burning the art, the paintings, the masks, the carvings, the totem poles (built in hierarchy in the design) meant freeing vassals from bondage.

 The design and contents of the drumming, dancing, whistling, snotting, singing (chanting) pointed to who was a slave.
 The potlatch, with masks, and totems, and welcome poles, and imagery in all pointed to the slave trade, which composed up to 40 percent of a village in some cases, and was a major part of the economy on the west coast from Alaska to Oregon, recorded details of ownership in the Potlatch and Hamatsa artist renderings, which made a legal statement everywhere they went in this civilization.